Competitive Faction Focus: Death Guard (Updated August 14, 2024)

 • You Need to Learn How to Use the Contagion Rules.
 Being able to pick a secondary Contagion effect each game allows you to tailor your game plan to the enemy at hand – but doing that effectively means understanding your army and your opponent.
 Sometimes this will be easy – extra AP is a lot better against enemies who don’t roll to hit often, and much less useful against targets with a good invulnerable save.
 It’s worth practicing with each effect to understand when and how it helps.
 For the most part, you’ll be taking the -1 to saves in most games and taking -1 WS/BS when that doesn’t make sense, such as against Chaos Daemons.

 • You don’t need Mortarion on the table anymore.
 Mortarion can be a solid force multiplier in the Death Guard army, but with the changes to indirect fire in late June his ability to ignore modifiers has become much less useful.
 You can buy a lot more for the points he eats up and these days he’s not a mainstay of competitive lists.
-He still has some value if you’re going up against lots of modifiers to your damage or characteristics, but he’s a far cry from the must-take he used to be.
+He still has some value if you’re going up against lots of modifiers to your damage or characteristics, and at 300 points following the Q4 update he’s at least relatively cheap for his durability, but he’s not the must-take he used to be.

 • Your Army is slow… kind of.
 Real slow.
 Few of your non-vehicle units have more than 5” Movement, and your terminators and poxwalkers have been saddled with 4”.
 That means some of your movements are going to be deliberate and telegraphed to opponents, making it easy for opponents to plan for your tactics.
 Become familiar with the Rapid Ingress Stratagem, because it’s going to be a key tool in your arsenal when it comes to putting terminators into a position to do things.
 You can also mitigate this somewhat with faster units and more vehicles – it’s very easy to “accidentally” build a Death Guard army where everything moves 10″ or more, and competitive lists built around vehicles won’t feel slow at all.